Maison du Roi: Organisation

 The exact composition and duties of its various divisions changed constantly during the early modern period in France.
 Officers of the Maison du Roi were directly responsible to the Grand maître de France (Chief Steward).
 Starting in the 16th century and then from the 17th century on, the Maison du Roi was overseen by a ministry, the Département de la Maison du Roi, directed by a secretary of state, the Secrétaire d'État à la Maison du Roi.
 The structure of the Maison du Roi was officially reorganized under Henry III in 1578 and 1585, and in the 17th century by Jean-Baptiste Colbert.

 The Military Maison du Roi

-The military branch of the Maison du Roi was the French Army Lifeguard brigade, made up of cavalry and infantry units.
-Officer rank was only open to gentlemen, though some of its units were drawn from elite troops among commoners in the rest of the army.
-It was not ceremonial and participated in all of France's 16th- and 17th-century campaigns.
+The military branch of the Maison du Roi was the lifeguard brigade of the French army, made up of cavalry and infantry units.
+Officers' ranks were open only to gentlemen, though some of its units were drawn from elite troops among commoners in the rest of the army.
+The brigade was not solely ceremonial and actively participated in all 16th- and 17th-century French campaigns.